-- · Adhere to the do's and don'ts (page 18-20). - You must lie on your back after your surgery.
-You may leave the operating theatre with a triangular pillow between your legs to prevent you from crossing them. - A small drain from the operation site may be in place to clear excess fluid from the hip joint and will be removed the following day, by your nurse. - You will have a dressing around your hip. - You will receive regular pain medication from your nurse; however you may still have some pain.
+- Adhere to the do's and don'ts (page 20-22). - You must lie on your back after your surgery.
+You may leave the operating theatre with a triangular pillow between your legs to prevent you from crossing them. - You will have a dressing around your hip. - You will receive regular pain medication from your nurse; however you may still have some pain.
 Please tell a nurse if you have pain.
-Use the scale on page 7 to score your pain. - There will be an A-V impulse foot pump on your feet to aid the circulation in your lower limbs.
+Use the scale on page 9 to score your pain. - There will be an A-V impulse foot pump on your feet to aid the circulation in your lower limbs.
 Compression stockings may be worn on both legs to aid circulation, depending on your consultants preference. - Your medical observations (e.g. blood pressure, pulse) will be taken regularly.
 You may be wearing an oxygen mask.
-You will have a needle/ cannula in your arm to give you fluids/medication. - You will return to the ward, and be given something to eat. - You will remain in bed, unless your consultant has specified to mobilise Day 0.
-In order to be mobilised the same day as surgery your sensation needs to have returned and your blood pressure within normal limits. - A nurse will assist with your hygiene needs, and help you to get dressed into your own pyjama's if you feel up to it. - Cryotherapy (ice) will be used to control swelling and help reduce pain. - Physiotherapy: You should do your own deep breathing exercises hourly (page 13).
+You will have a needle/ cannula in your arm to give you fluids/medication. - · You will return to the ward, and be given something to eat. - You will remain in bed, unless your consultant has specified to mobilise Day 0.
+In order to be mobilised the same day as surgery your sensation needs to have returned and your blood pressure within normal limits. - A nurse will assist with your hygiene needs, and help you to get dressed into your own pyjama's if you feel up to it. - Cryotherapy (ice) will be used to control swelling and help reduce pain. - Physiotherapy: You should do your own deep breathing exercises hourly (page 15).
 Start ankle pumps (exercise 1), static quads (exercise 2) & static glutes (exercise 3).

-- Your exercise programme will commence as per your physiotherapist's instructions. - You may sit in a chair under the direction of your physiotherapist/nurse. - You should be supplied with a handireacher (pick-up device, grabber) and along shoe horn. - Do not attempt to mobilise without assistance. - If you feel weak or faint after surgery please call for assistance.
+- Your exercise programme will commence as per your physiotherapist's instructions. - You may sit in a chair under the direction of your physiotherapist/nurse. - You should be supplied with a handireacher (pick-up device, grabber) and a long shoe horn. - Do not attempt to mobilise without assistance. - · If you feel weak or faint after surgery please call for assistance.